-India was stunned when a 23 year old female physiotherapy intern was beaten and brutally gang raped by six men on a moving bus in New Delhi on 16 December, 2012 and thrown out of the vehicle, almost dead.
-She was first taken to Safdarjang Hospital, received multiple surgeries, and was placed on mechanical ventilation.
+India was stunned when a 23-year-old female physiotherapy intern was beaten and brutally gang raped by six men on a moving bus in New Delhi on 16 December, 2012 and thrown out of the vehicle, almost dead.
+She was first taken to Safdarjung Hospital, received multiple surgeries, and was placed on mechanical ventilation.
 Though still critical, the victim tried her best to communicate with her doctors by writing notes.
 On 26 December, 2012 she was moved to Singapore for further treatment, where she died on 29 December while undergoing emergency treatment for brain and gastrointestinal damage from the assault.